varunsh-coder/dassana/docs-root/docs/intro.md

 Dassana fixes that 🧘

-Dassana can ingest any cloud security alert, enrich it with context and prioritize it with contextual risk.
+Dassana can ingest any cloud security alert, enrich it with context, and prioritize it with contextual risk.

 ---